Quantile Treatment Effects in Regression Kink Designs: Identification: the Main Result

 and, by Assumption \ref{a:rkd} (ii), (iv), and (v), we can write

-for all $y \in \mathscr{Y}$.
-Taking the ratio of these expressions under Assumption \ref{a:rkd} (iii) and (vi), we obtain
+for all $y\in\mathscr{Y}$.
+Taking the ratio of these expressions under Assumption \ref{a:rkd} (iii) and (vi) yields

-for all $y \in \mathscr{Y}$.
+for all $y\in\mathscr{Y}$.
 Similar lines of arguments yield

-for all $y \in \mathscr{Y}$.
+for all $y\in\mathscr{Y}$.

-\\ {\bf Discussions of Theorem \ref{theorem:identification}:} In the context of the regression discontinuity design (RDD) where $h(0^-) < h(0^+)$, Frandsen, Fr\"olich, and Melly (2012) show that similar local Wald ratios identify the conditional distribution of the potential outcomes given the event $C_{\text{RDD}} = \{\omega \in \Omega : X(\omega) = 0, h(0^-) < V(\omega) \leq \lim_{x \downarrow 0} h(0^+)\}$ of local compliance.
-In our context of the regression kink design where $h(0^-) = h(0^+)$, Theorem \ref{theorem:identification} shows that local Wald ratios of the derivatives identify the conditional distributions of the potential outcomes given the event $C_{\text{RKD}} = \{\omega \in \Omega : X(\omega) = 0, V(\omega) = h(0)\}$, which may be considered as a limit of the event $C_{\text{RDD}}$ for RDD as $\abs{h(0^+) - h(0^-)}$ approaches $0$.
-In this sense, our causal interpretation result is similar to that of the marginal treatment effects.
-This interpretation is analogous to the identification result by Dong (2016) who analyzes average effects of binary treatments in the regression kink design.
+\textbf{Discussions of Theorem \ref{theorem:identification}:} In the context of the regression discontinuity design (RDD) where $h(0^{-})<h(0^{+})$, \citet{frandsen_frolich_melly2012} show that similar local Wald ratios identify the conditional distribution of the potential outcomes given the event

+of local compliance.
+In our context of the regression kink design where $h(0^{-})=h(0^{+})$, Theorem \ref{theorem:identification} shows that local Wald ratios of the derivatives identify the conditional distributions of the potential outcomes given the event

+which may be considered as a limit of the event $C_{\text{RDD}}$ for RDD as $\left\vert h(0^{+})-h(0^{-})\right\vert $ approaches $0$.
+In this sense, our causal interpretation result is similar to that of the marginal treatment effects \citep{bjorklund_moffitt1987,heckman_vytlacil1999,heckman_vytlacil2005}.
+This interpretation is analogous to the identification result by \citet{dong2018} who analyzes average effects of binary treatments in the regression kink design. $\triangle$